No option left other than street showdown: BNP

 BNP standing committee member Gayeshwar Chandra Roy said the results of the talks are almost zero.
-"Now we've no alternative to intensifying our movement to realize our demands."
+"Now we've no alternative to intensifying our movement to realise our demands."

 He said they will give some important messages from Oikyafront's Tuesday's rally at Suhrawardy Udyan.
-"We'll gradually strengthen our movement to realize our demands "
+"We'll gradually strengthen our movement to realise our demands "

 "From our past experience, we can say no problem of the country was resolved through talks.